 Regardless of how many points you score, as you continue with the game, you may notice enemy attacks begin to inflict overwhelming amounts of damage to Bocke.
 It’s not as though you’re playing poorly either; even two well-placed attacks are enough to fell him in later stages.
 Fortunately, there are a few things you can do to make Bocke’s journey easier.
 As you explore Monster Land, you will happen across several shops selling a wide array of useful equipment.

 In addition to a sword, Bocke can have equipped a set of armor, a shield, and a pair of boots.
 Armor reduces the amount of damage Bocke takes from an enemy attack.
 Although one could theoretically complete the game without taking damage, it’s usually better to skip the risk and upgrade Bocke’s armor whenever possible.
-The shield protects Bocke from projectiles launched his way opposite the direction he faces.
+The shield protects Bocke from projectiles emanating from the direction he faces.
 He defends whenever he isn’t attacking, so learning to time button presses is key for long-term survival.
 On top of that, whenever he is struck by an attack, Bocke is pushed back.
 The stronger his shield, the less he will get pushed.
 Lastly, shoes affect Bocke’s mobility.
 Better shoes will allow Bocke to run faster and jump higher.
 Although not as immediately helpful as a new sword, armor set, or shield, it’s vital to periodically upgrade Bocke’s shoes.
 This is because certain areas cannot be accessed unless he is mobile enough to reach them.
 Swords are the only pieces of equipment that cannot be purchased in stores.
 To find them, you must seek out certain powerful monsters and defeat them in battle.
 Although you do not need to defeat them in order to clear a stage, doing so will make the rest of the game slightly more manageable.

 By default, the best piece of equipment in your possession is equipped automatically.
 It is also impossible to downgrade because the stores always sell pieces superior to what you currently have.
 The best equipment you can have is of the Legendary variety.
 Once you have a piece of Legendary equipment, the stores will begin selling special weapons instead.